smucclaw/eu-ai-act/act.md

 (27) 'harmonised standard' means a European standard as defined in Article 2(1)(c) of Regulation (EU) No 1025/2012;

-(28) 'common specifications' means a document, other than a standard, containing technical solutions providing a means to, comply with certain requirements and obligations established under this Regulation;
+(28) 'common specifications' means a set of tehnical specifications , other than a standard, providing means to, comply with certain requirements and obligations established under this Regulation;

-(29) 'training data' means data used for training an AI system through fitting its learnable parameters, including the weights of a neural network;
+(29) 'training data' means data used for training an AI system through fitting its learnable

+parameters;

 (30) 'validation data' means data used for providing an evaluation of the trained AI system and for tuning its non-learnable parameters and its learning process, among other things, in order to prevent overfitting; whereas the validation dataset can be a separate dataset or part of the training dataset, either as a fixed or variable split;